abhierao/RISCV_CORE_4_Stage/README.md

 __4. Power of Validity in TL-V - 2 Cycle Sequential Calculator with Validity__

-*Validity in code is an important feature as it acts as Guardian of a piece of module to be executed when a particular condition gets hit, this makes the code easier to debug, cleaner implmentation of the code and helps in Automatic Clock Gating. @Valid construct in TL-V helps achieve.
+*Validity in code is an important feature as it acts as Guardian of a piece of module to be executed when a particular condition gets hit, this makes the code easier to debug, cleaner implmentation of the code and helps in Automatic Clock Gating. @Valid construct in TL-V helps achieve this.
 The code for this implementation is present [here](https://github.com/RISCV-MYTH-WORKSHOP/risc-v-myth-workshop-august-abhierao/blob/master/Day3_5/calculator_solutions.tlv)*

 ![2_Cycle_Calculator_with_validity](https://user-images.githubusercontent.com/14968674/92878862-21238080-f42a-11ea-9836-590ec6359ff8.png)